-Canon 80D versus Canon M6
+Canon 80D vs M6

-The Canon EOS 80D and the Canon EOS M6 are two digital cameras that were announced, respectively, in February 2016 and February 2017.
+The Canon EOS 80D and the Canon EOS M6 are two digital cameras that were revealed to the public, respectively, in February 2016 and February 2017.
 The 80D is a DSLR, while the M6 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is considerably smaller (48 percent) than the Canon 80D.
 Moreover, the M6 is substantially lighter (47 percent) than the 80D.
 It is worth mentioning in this context that the 80D is splash and dust resistant, while the M6 does not feature any corresponding weather-sealing.